OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 [Stack Overflow](https://stackoverflow.com/questions/tagged/office-scripts) is a community of developers willing to help with coding problems.
 Often, you'll be able to find the solution to your problem through a quick Stack Overflow search.
 If not, ask your question and tag it with the "office-scripts" tag.
 Be sure to mention you're creating an Office *Script*, not an Office *Add-in*.

-To submit a feature request for Office Scripts, post your idea to our User Voice page (https://excel.uservoice.com/forums/274580-excel-for-the-web?category_id=143439), or if the feature request already exists there, add your vote for it.
+To submit a feature request for Office Scripts, post your idea to our [User Voice page](https://excel.uservoice.com/forums/274580-excel-for-the-web?category_id=143439), or if the feature request already exists there, add your vote for it.
 Be sure to file the request under Excel for the web in the "Macros, Scripts and Add-ins" category.

 If there is a problem with the Action Recorder or Editor, please let us know.
 In the Code Editor task pane's **...** menu, select the **Send feedback** button to share any issues.